alexanderchuranov/Metaresc/README.md

 so this method makes a loosely-coupled definition.

 2. Another way to specify `size`/`count` field is to provide `offset` of this field as a structured resource.
+Type of structured resource in that case should be `"size_field_offset"` or `"count_field_offset"`.
 Sample declaration as follows:

 ```c
 TYPEDEF_STRUCT (resizable_array_t,